 "You should have seen his lightship.
 It was amazing."

 "It really was the most amazing lightship I've ever seen.
 I still can't believe he crashed it.
-If I had a ship like that I'd be afraid to touch it, too scared that I might scratch it."
+If I had a lightship like that, I'd be afraid to touch it, too scared that I might scratch it."

-"If I had a ship like that I'd leave this place and explore the rest of the world.
+"If I had a lightship like that, I'd leave this place and explore the rest of the world.
 What kind of amazing things do you think exist beyond these wretched desserts?
 I bet there really are other cities out there."